Sir Keir Starmer ‘not in favour’ of nationalising energy companies saying models like EDF with its profits of around 70 billion a year don’t work.

 You can also guarantee just like the German state-owned Railways that own UK franchise we the British consumers will be paying for the subsidised cost of energy in France as we do train and bus travel in Germany.

-Macron shielded consumers from soaring energy bills is obviously a very popular move, yes it has cost EDF with share prices dropping however 3 months before the French elections it may well have gained Macron a few votes.
+Macron shielding consumers from soaring energy bills is obviously a very popular move, yes it has cost EDF with share prices dropping however 3 months before the French elections it may well have gained Macron a few votes.

 Finance Minister Bruno Le Maire told Le Parisien newspaper that power prices would have jumped by more than 35% without the new price cap.